So we fix our eyes not on what is seen, but on what is unseen. For what is seen is temporary, but what is unseen is eternal.

 The Hebrew word translated rod means staff or scepter, a sturdy length of carved wood that was a symbol of authority.
 (Nowhere does the Bible advocate beating children with such a weapon.
 The only place the Lord’s rod is mentioned is in Psalm 23:4, where it’s a source of comfort.)

 The word that’s translated discipline is used 50 times in the Old Testament and 38 of those times it means either instruction or verbal correction.
 It’s never translated punish.
 The root word from which discipline comes is disciple.
 To disciple someone is to train or instruct him.

 Paraphrasing this proverb we get something like, “A loving father will exercise his authority as head of his family by giving instruction to his children to prepare them for adulthood, and correcting their behavior as necessary.
 Failure to do so is an indication of his lack of love for them.”
 In a very real sense, we’re to be the Prof. Higgins in our children’s lives.

 Kings And Priests

 Ever hear of a young prince being beaten to prepare him for the responsibilities of royalty?
 Of course not.
-What you do hear is that no expense or effort is spared in giving him the finest education, training and preparation in the social graces.
+What you do hear is that no expense or effort is spared in giving him the finest education, training, and preparation in the social graces.
 High expectations are clearly communicated and constantly reinforced.
-Inappropriate behavior is quickly isolated as being beneath one of his stature.
+Inappropriate behavior is quickly isolated as being beneath someone of his stature.